ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

 ### Configuration Tools

-There are 4 types of configuration tools that you need to setup in order to create a scenario, three of which are listed on the left-side of the map - General, Ego-car and Participants (Obstacles) and the last one is Traffic Light
+There are 4 types of configurations that you will need to set up in order to create a scenario, three of which are listed on the left-side of the map - General, Ego-car and Participants (Obstacles) and the last one is Traffic Light

 ![](images/se_config.png)